 The situation of children refugees has been increasingly aggravated by conflict; it is important to remind ourselves and our governments of our joint responsibilities.
-As such the theme of Shaking the Movers 2017 is Children on the Move, focusing on a child’s right to special protections and rights of youth refugees.
-Children on the move retain all their rights; Articles 20-22 of the United Nations Convention Rights of the Child specifically address their situation.
-The theme also speaks to specific obstacles children and youth are facing when it comes to their reinstallation.
+As such, the theme of Shaking the Movers 2017 is focusing on a child’s right to special protections and rights of youth refugees.
+What are their rights and the protections that must be guaranteed to them?
+The discussion will also focus on the challenges that youth refugee and migrant face.

 Where and when?